 9.2.
-The client shall pay the invoices received from The Trademark Office within 14 days of the invoice date.
+The client shall pay the invoices received from Trademark Office B.V. within 14 days of the invoice date.

 9.4.
 Payments made by the client shall at all times extend first to settlement of all payable interest and costs and subsequently to invoices due and payable which have been outstanding for the longest period of time, even if the client stipulates a different order of payment.